andreluzz/cas-xog/README.md

 * Delete views using complete="true" in view propertySet
 * Catch error when sigleView is true and envTarget is not defined
 * Give more feedback during all the file processing life cycle
 * Create a new folder "failures" with only the debug where there is errors that need some evaluation
+* Validate when targetPartition does not have any modifications

 License